 Just because we’ve waxed lyrical about the history of Ancient Corinth and the natural beauty of the region, it doesn’t mean that the modern city of Corinth is in any way or form inferior to its ancient counterpart.
 On the contrary, not to be outdone, the city of Corinth, the capital of the prefecture, combines the charm and relaxing vibe of a provincial town with the plethora of choice in things to do and see of a bustling central city.

 Founded as the continuation of Ancient Corinth, the city is located near the place where the Corinthian Gulf blends into the Saronic Gulf.
-The city is cleverly and beautifully mapped out, with wide roads, large sidewalks and beautiful parks adding to its allure.
+The city is cleverly and beautifully mapped out, with wide roads, large sidewalks, and beautiful parks adding to its allure.

 The sculpture of Pegasus, found in the square of Eleftheriou Venizelou has become the emblematic symbol of the city, while Apostolos Pavlos Metropolitan Church stands as an imposing monument of Christianity.
-A walk by the coast is an absolute must, where a wide selection of cafe and traditional taverns offer Greek delicacies for you to enjoy.
+A walk by the coast is an absolute must, where a wide selection of cafes and traditional taverns offer Greek delicacies for you to enjoy.
 In the summer months, you can also visit one of Corinth’s beaches, such as Kalamia Beach, where you can bask under the blazing Greek sun and dive into the refreshing waters of the Corinthian Gulf.

-We know that Athens, the capital of Greece, along with the Greek islands, have stolen the thunder from Greece’s mainland.
+We know that Athens, the capital of Greece, along with the Greek islands, has stolen the thunder from Greece’s mainland.
 However, there is beauty to be discovered away from the chaotic vibe of the busy touristy spots.
 Don't neglect to enrich your stay in Greece with trips to less known parts of the country just like Cornith.

-With parks, beautiful squares, a scenic port and a selection of cultural and historical stimuli to keep you on your toes, Corinth has everything you want and then some!
+With parks, beautiful squares, a scenic port, and a selection of cultural and historical stimuli to keep you on your toes, Corinth has everything you want and then some!
 Follow our guide, and we promise that you'll experience Greece in a way only a few visitors do.

 Corinth is one of the most ancient cities in Greece